-C. Whether the Taxpayer Owes Tax and Penalties for Tax Year 2010

-It was undisputed that the IRS notified the Taxpayer that certain pension income was taxable for her 2010 tax year.
-As a result, the Taxpayer was required by R.I.
-Gen. Laws § 44-30-59 to amend her 2010 return as her 2010 income had changed (increased).
-It was undisputed that the Taxpayer did not file an amended return with the Division reflecting her change in Federal income.
+C. Whether the Taxpayers Owes Interest and Penalty for Tax Year 2012 was undisputed that the Taxpayers did not file an amended return with the Division reflecting their actual 2012 Federal adjusted gross income.
 Pursuant to R.I.
 Gen. Laws § 44-30-83(b)(1)(iii), the three (3) year limit on the Division to assess personal income tax owed by a taxpayer does not apply when a taxpayer has failed to file a report of a change in income pursuant to R.I.
 Gen. Laws § 44-30-59.
-Therefore, the Division properly issued the Taxpayer a Notice of Deficiency for additional tax owed for 2010 based on her Federally adjusted income.
+Therefore, the Division properly issued the Taxpayers a Notice of Deficiency for additional tax owed for 2012 based on their Federal adjusted gross income.
 Pursuant to R.I.
 Gen. Laws § 44-30-84, the Division imposed interest for the late payment of the tax owed.
 Pursuant to R.I.
 Gen. Laws § 44-30-85, the Division imposed a late payment penalty for the late payment of the tax owed.
+The Taxpayers chose to pay the tax owed but not the interest and penalty.
+The interest and penalty were added by the Division to the Notice of Deficiency pursuant to statute and this amount is still owed by the Taxpayers.